trilitech/tezos-developer-docs/docs/tutorials/running-the-dal-as-a-weeklynet-baker-in-5-steps/run-dal-node.md

 This, too, may take some time to launch the first time because it needs to generate a new identity file, this time for the DAL network.

-When running normally, the logs of the dal node should contain one line per block applied by the layer 1 node looking like:
+When running normally, the logs of the DAL node should contain one line per block applied by the layer 1 node looking like:

 ```
 <timestamp>: layer 1 node's block at level <level>, round <round> is final
 ```

 The DAL node we have launched connects to the DAL network but it is not yet subscribed to any Gossipsub topic.
-We can observe this by requesting the topics it registered to using the following RPC:
+We can observe this by requesting the topics it registered to, using the following RPC:

 ```
 curl http://localhost:10732/p2p/gossipsub/topics